Are you looking for cool apps that pay you???

 Trim is a virtual assistant app that helps you trim the costs on your bills.
 It'll analyze your spending and help negotiate lower costs on your monthly bills.

 Turo is similar to Getaround.
-The site helps you “carculate” how much your car is valued and then enables you to list it available for rental.
+The site helps you “carculate” the value of your car and list it for rental.
 This is a perfect app for users who might have a second car that sits idle most of the time.
 Make money quickly, and keep your car running!

 82. RV Share

 RV Share is another car rental app but is specifically geared towards users who own RVs.
-If you're an RV owner, but you only use it part of the time, why not list it and make money letting someone else use it?
+If you own an RV, but you only use it part of the time, why not list it and make money letting someone else use it?

 Outdoorsy is similar to RV Share.
 List your RV, rent it out, and start rolling in the money.
 Some users report making upwards of $300 a day renting out their RV!
-The great part of Outdoorsy is that they have a 1 million dollar insurance policy to cover their users.
+The great part of Outdoorsy is that they cover their users with a $1 million dollar insurance policy.

-AirBnb is one of the leading off-beat sites in the hotel industry.
+AirBnb is one of the leading sites in the hospitality industry.
 If you don't have a car to rent out, maybe you have a spare room or an entire house you're looking to make money off of.
 AirBnb makes it easy to list a room and turn you into your very own vacation spot.
-(If AirBnb isn't right for you, check out NoirBnb, which caters to marginalized clientele)
+(If AirBnb isn't right for you, check out NoirBnb, which specifically serves people of color)

 Neighbor makes renting storage space easy.
-If you've got extra space, maybe you'd like to rent it out and make money off that unused storage space.
+Turn an extra bedroom, big closet, or garage corner into cash.
 Some hosts boast that they're making upwards of $15,000 a year!

 Robinhood is an online brokerage firm that incentivizes sign-ups with free stocks.
 Robinhood makes investing in stocks easy, fun, and exciting.

-OnMyWay is the only texting and driving app that pays you.
+OnMyWay pays you NOT to text and drive.
 Get paid $.05 for every mile you drive, and don't text.
 Even your passengers can get paid for not texting!
 Sign-ups are incentivized with an instant $10 cash reward.

 88. Uber Eats